SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 	- A request-independent representation decouples the data from its data source and request semantics; this allows the data source to be easily changed (static, mock, live) as the solution is developed.
 	- JSON enables the use of JavaScript objects to which custom client-side display controls can easily bind; this also serves to define the working data contract between the UX and Data teams.

-#### Store the data response in the client-side cache
+#### Store the data response in a cache

-- Store the JSON representation of the data response in the local data cache (for example, Web Storage).
+- Store the JSON representation of the data response in the cache.
-	- Use a public (local storage) cache for shared data (for example, Global Menu).
+	- Use a middle-tier cache for shared data (for example, Global Menu).
-	- Use a private (session storage) cache for personal data (for example, My Stocks).
+	- Use a private (local storage) cache for personal data (for example, My Stocks).
 - Use component-specific expiration values that align with the volatility of the associated data; for example, Global Menu data (30 mins), Stock Ticker data (5 mins).
 - Be sure to store **No results** as well because it is a valid data response.
 - Ensure cached data is available across all pages and components of the client-side web application.